buijs-dev/klutter/README.md

 ### Use annotations
 The klutterGenerateAdapters task will scan for the following annotations:
+- AndroidContext
 - KlutterAdapter
 - KlutterAdaptee
 - KlutterResponse

+**AndroidContext**\
+This annotation is complementary to the KlutterAdaptee annotation.
+Adding this annotation to a method in the KMP module enables the usage of Android Context in your platform code.
+See the battery app [tutorial](https://buijs.dev/klutter-2/) for an example of it's usage.

 **KlutterAdapter**\
 The MainActivity in the flutter/android/app source should be annotated with the **@KlutterAdapter** annotation.